 The second scene takes place at the end of the same episode where the Doctor tells Martha that he has made himself a new Sonic Screwdriver, and then causally flips the prop in the air.
-Because of the "destruction" of the sonic, and the Doctor's declaration of making himself a "new" sonic, many believed that the Nick Robatto made Tennant props were introduced in Series 3 for "Smith and Jones", however this is not the case.
+Because of the "destruction" of the sonic, and the Doctor's declaration of making himself a "new" sonic, many believed that the Nick Robatto made Series 4 Tennant props were introduced in Series 3 for "Smith and Jones", however this is not the case.
 When the Doctor show's off his new sonic to Martha, three screw heads on the boxy slider plate can just be made out as he flips it in the air, indicating that the "new" sonic was actually the Intermediate Sonic prop, which was used for the first time just one episode before.

-In fact, when taking a closer look at the individual scenes, it's apparent that the most used sonic prop for Series 3 was actually the Grey Aztec; looking the worse for wear, with the Intermediate prop appearing a handful of times as a secondary prop.
+In fact, when taking a closer look at the individual scenes, it's apparent that the most used sonic prop for Series 3 was actually the Grey Aztec; looking the worse for wear, with the Intermediate prop appearing only a handful of times as a secondary prop.

 The final appearance of the Intermediate prop was in "Utopia" when the Doctor used it to fuse the coordinates of the TARDIS, locking them permanently so that the Master could only travel between the year one hundred trillion and the last place the Tardis landed; present day Earth.
 While the front of the prop is not visible within the scene, it is still easy to tell which prop was used; since David extends the emitter head within the scene, this tells us that the prop used could only have been the Intermediate prop.
-Of course it should go without saying that these couldn't have been the Tennant props, simply because they didn't exist yet.
+This scene also revealed the silver grub screws on the back of the prop, which of course were used to secure the collar and aluminum end.

-Of course, it could be argued that the final appearance of the Intermediate sonic was actually in "The Sound of Drums", however these shots were flashback sequences from the a scene in "Utopia".
-That said, while we have established the final use of this prop as a whole, a few parts of the Intermediate (once known as the Colony Cream Aztec and Wide Slider Aztec) were later used to make the second Series 4 Tennant hero props.
+It could be argued that the final appearance of the Intermediate sonic was actually in "The Sound of Drums", however these shots were flashback sequences from the a scene in "Utopia".
+That said, while we have established the final use of this prop as a whole, a few parts of the Intermediate (once known as the Colony Cream Aztec and the Wide Slider Aztec) were later used to make the second of the Series 4 Tennant hero props.